 This urgent call to the business sector was made during the Sustainable Development Finance (SDF) Webinar on Natural Disaster Resilience organized by the Bank of the Philippine Islands (BPI).
 The activity highlighted the need for companies, big and small, to rethink risk management frameworks and make them part of the overall business strategy.

 DOST Undersecretary and Officer-in-Charge of PHIVOLCS, Dr. Renato U. Solidum, Jr., hoped to put the spotlight on the environmental risks that businesses in the country are facing by highlighting the “Climate and environmental risk exposures of the Philippines and how to identify and mitigate risks.”

 For his part, Engr.
-Ed Tongson of the World Wide Fund (WWF) discussed how risks are changing, how businesses can adapt to earthquake and the range of technologies available.
-He also discussed how cost-benefit analysis can help owners decide on solutions.
+Ed Tongson of the World Wide Fund for Nature (WWF) discussed how risks are changing, how businesses can adapt to earthquakes, and the range of technologies available.
+He also discussed how cost-benefit analysis could help owners decide on solutions.

 With this, Dr. Solidum and Engr.
 Tongson explained the need for tools to identify and measure risk exposures.
 One of the tools they recommend is the Hazard Hunter application, which can help identify and measure the effects of possible natural disasters.

 Engr.
 Tongson also advised businesses to have their buildings assessed and to explore the added protection of financing their risks.
 “Financing your risk is a partnership between you, your bank, and your insurance company.
 Our advice is for insurance to cover replacement costs for your peace of mind,” he said.

 BPI Corporate Credit Products Group Head Roland Gerard Veloso, Jr., said businesses should adapt to these risks to become more resilient.